As a community-minded organization, we sincerely believe that emotional healing and personal growth are within your

 If you live in downtown Toronto, identify within the LGBTQ2 community, or simply seek positive change, get in touch with us today.

 Adam Terpstra's Hourly Rates: 80 minute intake session, $90; 50 minute session, $130; 80 minute session, $195.
-If you have employee benefits, these fees may be covered.
+If you have employee benefits, it is likely that these fees will be covered.
 Check whether your benefits cover services provided by a Registered Social Worker (RSW) or Psychologist and seek clarification from your clinician.

 Volha Shelepava's Hourly Rates: 80 minute intake session, $60; 50 minute session, $125; 80 minute session, $187.50.
-If you have employee benefits, these fees may be covered.
+If you have employee benefits, it is likely that these fees will be covered.
 Check whether your benefits cover services provided by a Registered Social Worker (RSW) or Psychologist and seek clarification from your clinician.

 I completed a Bachelor of Arts in Psychology from University of Victoria in 2009, a Bachelor of Education in Social Sciences from University of Victoria in 2013, and a Master of Education in Adult Counselling and Psychotherapy in 2016 from University of Toronto, OISE campus.
 I am a Registered Social Worker (RSW), a Registered Psychotherapist (RP), a Certified Canadian Counsellor (CCC), and a registered teacher in British Columbia, Ontario (OCT), and the Yukon Territory.
-I am a Registered Member of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists (OACCPP) and a voluntary member of the Ontario Secondary School Teachers' Federation (OSSTF).
+I am a Certified Member of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists (OACCPP) and a voluntary member of the Ontario Secondary School Teachers' Federation (OSSTF).

 Growing up in rural Ontario and living in mid-to-large cities across Canada, I have worked with a variety of populations ranging from hard-to-reach inner city clients, adult survivors of childhood trauma, and the LGBTQ2 community, which has fostered a sincere understanding of the various daily life challenges and struggles.

-Drawing primarily from an Internal Family Systems (IFS) model, the focus of my clinical experience has been directed toward the age range of 21 - 65 with presenting issues relating to depression and general anxiety, childhood physical, psychological, and sexual trauma, Post-Traumatic Stress Disorder (PTSD), and gender/sexuality-related issues.
+Practicing from an eclectic therapeutic model, drawing from such modalities as Emotion Focused Therapy (EFT), Cognitive Behavioural Therapy (CBT), Internal Family Systems (IFS) model, and Schema Therapy, the focus of my clinical experience has been directed toward the age range of 21 - 65 with presenting issues relating to depression and general anxiety, childhood physical, psychological, and sexual trauma, Post-Traumatic Stress Disorder (PTSD), and gender/sexuality-related issues.